firecampapp/firecamp-careers/back end software engg.md

 Location: Surat/India/Remote
 Type: Full-time Role
-Compensation: Unpaid for first 2 month.
-Depending upon your perfromance and work you'll get the stipend.
+Compensation: Unpaid for the first 2 months.
+Depending upon your performance and work you'll get the stipend.

 **We're excited about you because you have**
 * A passion for programming and solving problems with code
 * A bachelor's degree in Computer Science/IT domain.
 * If you don’t have a degree and have passion then also you can apply, we’ll consider your application.